abhizala/webserver/README.md

 This app is made using Node + Express and using api from Darksky and Mapbox and deployed and Heroku

-Here the app link - https://kshmr-weather-app.herokuapp.com/
+Here is the app link - https://kshmr-weather-app.herokuapp.com/